After-Shock/Cloudbox-wiki/FAQ.md

  - While there are pro's and cons for using either encrypted or unencrypted data on cloud services, Cloudbox developer(s) have decided to not support encrypted cloud data.

- - Note: You may be able to modify Cloudbox and to use encrypted data stored on the cloud (see [here](https://github.com/dweidenfeld/plexdrive/blob/master/TUTORIAL.md)), but that will be on you to setup yourself with no support from us.
+ - Note: You may be able to modify Cloudbox to use encrypted data stored on the cloud (see [here](https://github.com/dweidenfeld/plexdrive/blob/master/TUTORIAL.md)), but that will be on you to setup yourself with no support from us.

 ## Does Cloudbox support any other cloud storage provider other than Google Drive?

  - No.

- - Note: You may be able to modify Cloudbox and to use another cloud storage provider (see [here](https://rclone.org/commands/rclone_mount/)), but that will be on you to setup yourself with no support from us.
+ - Note: You may be able to modify Cloudbox to use another cloud storage provider (see [here](https://rclone.org/commands/rclone_mount/)), but that will be on you to setup yourself with no support from us.

 ## Unrar module fails to install during the Common Role step